 Effects of Alcohol

-The effects of drinking alcohol are dependent on the person's state of mind (whether they are stressed out, bummed out, or feeling good).
+The effects of drinking alcohol depend on the person's state of mind (whether they are stressed out, bummed out, or feeling good).

 Alcohol affects different people in different ways and the effects of alcohol depend on many factors.
 Small amounts of alcohol can result in a relaxing, enjoyable state of mind.
-But we also know that too much alcohol can result in a host of negative effects such as blurred state of mind, confusion, dizziness, vomiting, passing out, and even death from alcohol poisoning.
+But, too much alcohol can cause many negative effects such as blurred state of mind, confusion, dizziness, vomiting, passing out, and even death from alcohol poisoning.